 Step two is to gather the ingredients and get them ready for the recipe.
 Chop the green onions and the ham and set them aside.

-Step three is to place the cream cheese, pineapple, ham/bacon, green onion, powdered sugar in a medium ball and combine them together.
+Step three is to place the cream cheese, pineapple, ham/bacon, green onion, powdered sugar in a medium ball and combine them.

-Step four– Lay a piece of plastic foil on the table and place the mixture of cheese on it.
+Step four– Lay a piece of plastic foil on the table and place the cheese mixture on it.
 Form it into a ball and chill it for an hour.

 Refrigerate until served.
-When it comes to serve, place the cheese ball on a platter and surround it with crackers or veggies.
+When serving, place the cheese ball on a platter and surround it with crackers or veggies.

 Can I make this recipe in advance?

 Yes, you can.
-These kind of recipes last about 2-3 days in the fridge, so you can definitely make it in advance.
+These recipes last about 2-3 days in the fridge, so you can definitely make it in advance.